Become a Host Family

 Will we be paid?

-Families who volunteer to host exchangees receive no compensation.
-We believe that to put the relations on a fee-for-service basis undermines the quality of the experience and adversely affects the basic aims of the program.
-Families are not selected on the basis of wealth, but on the capacity for caring and their capabilities for showing and sharing qualities that have made our country as it is.
+Families who volunteer to host delegates receive no remuneration.
+Families are not selected based on wealth, but on the capacity for caring and their capabilities for showing and sharing qualities that have made our country as it is.
 Just as importantly, IFYEs are selected for their desire to participate in a family living situation.

 What do we get out of this?